microsoft/WhatTheHack/xxx-DataScience_In_MicrosoftFabric/Student/Challenge-05.md

 - [How to create  semantic model in Fabric](https://microsoftlearning.github.io/mslearn-fabric/Instructions/Labs/14-create-a-star-schema-model.html)
 - [How to create reports in Fabric](https://learn.microsoft.com/en-us/fabric/data-engineering/tutorial-lakehouse-build-report)

+## Tips

+- PowerBI auto-aggregates data fields.
+Sometimes, you want different aggregations than the default or no aggregations at all.
+- The way you organize data fields when building a PowerBI visualization affects the end result.
+Use the Data field to shape your visualization.
+- If your table is not loading as a semantic model, delete the delta table and re-run Notebook 3.
+Unfortunately, this is a [known issue](https://learn.microsoft.com/en-us/fabric/get-started/known-issues/known-issue-643-tables-not-available-semantic-model)

 ## Advanced Challenges (Optional)

 Get creative with the Power BI report!
 What kind of visuals can you create?